Animal Tattoo Meanings: On Animism and Tattooing

 Dogs are the best companions and friends – loyal, trustworthy, brave, protective, devoted.
 They teach us to be non-judgemental.

-Dogs are a great reminder to love unconditionally and faithfully, and to never lose your childish wonder no matter what happens!
+Dogs are a great reminder to love unconditionally and faithfully, and never to lose your childish wonder no matter what happens!

 Cats – as their nine lives tell us – are a symbol of rebirth.
 They are associated with night, darkness, and magic.
 In ancient Egypt, cats were revered as deities and would receive a royal burial.
-Many ancient gods were also depicted as cats.
+Many old gods were also depicted as cats.

 In China, the panda is an auspicious symbol said to bring luck and prosperity.